 Total Distance: 7.5kms

-The hike unfolds above the tree-line before reaching a summit with majestic views that span from the Dolomites to the blanketed peaks of Austria’s Zillertal and Hohe Tauern National Park.
+This hike unfolds above the tree-line before reaching a summit with majestic views that span from the Dolomites to the blanketed peaks of Austria’s Zillertal and Hohe Tauern National Park, home to Austria’s highest peak, the Grossglockner at 3798m.
 Cable car & chairlift used to good effect.
 For a shorter alternative with the same start and finish, have a look at Kleiner Nock (Distance: 3.8kms, Walking Time 2 – 3 hrs, Ascent/Descent 189m) which visits Speikbodenalm.

 Snowshoeing-1